 Rayna Denitsova, PhD, PgDip, BACP, UKCP, BPC

 I am a fully qualified psychotherapist with experience in clinical and private settings.
 I work psychodynamically from Jungian perspective which means that am trying, alongside you, to find the underlying cause for your distress.
 We do this by discussing your experiences, feelings, recurrent dreams and memories.

 Sometimes new experiences in life affect us in certain ways because of previous traumas.
 People are often surprised that there is a connection between the way we feel now and our past, but the ways our first love objects have met our needs can have a profound impact on our mental health, self-esteem, and ability to pursue our desires in the present.
 Lack of understanding or conflicts with parents or siblings can affect your very sense of self and how you are in the world.
 You can't change your past but it is important to explore these so they don't determine your future.

 To arrange an initial consultation, please email email@example.com and I will be in touch with you.

 Training, qualifications & experience

 I have done a rigorous training in Psychodynamic Psychotherapy at WPF Therapy - one of the most established institutions in the UK.
 I hold a PhD in Cultural Anthropology and have a deep interest in the areas of culture, identity, and narratives that shape out thinking.
 I'm very interested in giftedness and I'm aware how vulnerable and sensitive gifted people can be.
-I have experience with student counselling and I work with young artists at Royal College of Art and I offer reduced fees for students and artists.
+I have experience with student counselling and I work with young artists at Royal College of Art.

 Registered / Accredited